bagustris/octave-tutorial/_episodes/04-cond.md

 We want programs to make choices based on the values they are manipulating.

-The tool that MATLAB gives us for doing this is called a [conditional statement](../reference/index.html#conditional-statement), and it looks like this:
+The tool that Octave gives us for doing this is called a [conditional statement](../reference/index.html#conditional-statement), and it looks like this: